Particular/docs.particular.net/samples/unit-of-work/sample.md

  1. Run the solution.
- 1. Press 's' to send a message that will succeed.
+ 1. Press `s` to send a message that will succeed.
 Press `t` to send a message that will throw.

 ## Code walk-through